 Remote terminal units (RTUs) can be installed at all remote locations.
-These devices are equipped with sensors that can detect a wide range of inputs.
+These devices are equipped with sensors that can detect a wide range of inputs in real-time.

 RTU sensors can be used to identify the presence of unwanted individuals, trigger deterrence, and ensure effective reporting mechanisms.